alfahami/git_github/README.md

           A free tool that lets you host your local repository eventually repositories.

-          . $ git remote                                : List all the remote repositroy linked to gitote repository to git . $ git push -u origin master
+          . $ git remote                                : List all the remote repositroy linked to gitote repository to git . $ git remote show origin                    : show the url or the remote repository . $ git push -u origin master

           Resolving non fast-forward